derivita/hrpc-docs/content/docs/tutorials/basic/go.md

 ---
 layout: tutorials
-title: gRPC Basics - Go
+title: HRPC Basics - Go
 group: basic
 short: Go
 ---
-This tutorial provides a basic Go programmer's introduction to working with gRPC.
+This tutorial provides a basic Go programmer's introduction to working with HRPC.

 By walking through this example you'll learn how to:

 - Define a service in a .proto file.
 - Generate server and client code using the protocol buffer compiler.
-- Use the Go gRPC API to write a simple client and server for your service.
+- Use the Go HRPC API to write a simple client and server for your service.

 It assumes that you have read the [Overview](/docs/) and are familiar with [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview).
 Note that the